prismspecs/gta5-mods/readme.md

+## Getting GTA5 set up for modding
++ Download GTA5
++ Download and install the latest Script Hook V .NET and place the files in GTA main directory
+  + https://github.com/crosire/scripthookvdotnet/releases

 ## Getting Visual Studio set up for modding
-+ Install all of the C# stuff in VS (I used Community 2017), its 15gb or so
-+ Installed all the ScriptHook stuff
+Install the following
++ Under "Workloads"
+  + .NET desktop development
+  + Universal Windows Platform Development (not certain this is necessary)
-  + https://github.com/crosire/scripthookvdotnet/releases
++ Under Individual Components
+  + .NET Framework 4.8 SDK
+  + .NET Framework 4.8 targeting pack
+To create a new project:
 + New Project -> Visual C# -> Class Library (.NET Framework)
-+ Need to make sure that the target framework is the same as current ScriptHookV version, which for me is currently 4.8
++ Need to make sure that the target framework is the same as current ScriptHookV version, which at the time of writing this is 4.8
-+ Right click References -> Add Reference -> System.Windows.Forms and then "Browse" to find ScriptHookV .Net dll
++ Right click References -> Add Reference -> System.Windows.Forms, and then "Browse" to find ScriptHookV .NET .dll (which you downloaded as noted above)

-+ Basic script structure:
+Basic script structure:
 ```
 using System;
 using System.Collections.Generic;